ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/cli/cluster.md

 The basic architecture of a compute cluster consists of a "head node", which is the computer from which a user submits jobs to run, and "compute nodes", which are a large number of computers on which the jobs can be run.
 It is also possible to log into a compute node and run jobs directly from there. **In general you should never run a job directly on the head node!**

+### Lets login to the cluster

+    ssh username@tadpole.genomecenter.ucdavis.edu

+where 'username' is replaced with your username.
+Press Enter.

 ---
 **2\.** Now, let's look at a few slurm commands.